 Civil War: Texas Secedes from the United States

 Students begin by defining civil war.
 Then they examine the issues causing conflict between the North and the South.
 Next they learn about the secession of Texas and other southern states, and they analyze a map of the Union and the Confederate states.
-Finally students choose one of three people—Sam Houston, a plantation owner, or a non-slave owner—and write a journal entry from that person’s point of view.
+Finally students choose one of three people—Sam Houston, a plantation owner, or someone who didn’t enslave people—and explain that person’s point of view about secession.

 This learning experience is designed for device-enabled classrooms.
 The teacher guides the lesson, and students use embedded resources, social media skills, and critical thinking skills to actively participate.
 To get access to a free version of the complete lesson, sign up for an exploros account.